atong01/website/content/authors/admin/_index.md

 recently ran my first 50 mile race the [Vermont 50](https://vermont50.com)!

 ### Recent News
+* Started as an assistant professor at [Duke University](https://duke.edu)!
 * Two papers accepted to **ICML** 2025.
-Checkout our work on [Feynmann-Kac steering](https://arxiv.org/abs/2503.02819) of diffusion models and [Scaling Boltzmann Generators](https://arxiv.org/abs/2502.18462) as well as three spotlight papers in the GenBio workshop [FORT](https://arxiv.org/abs/2506.01158) and two other works coming soon!
+Checkout our work on [Feynmann-Kac steering](https://arxiv.org/abs/2503.02819) of diffusion models (spotlight) and [Scaling Boltzmann Generators](https://arxiv.org/abs/2502.18462) as well as three newer spotlight papers in the GenBio workshop including [FORT](https://arxiv.org/abs/2506.01158), [PITA](https://arxiv.org/abs/2506.16471) and other works coming soon!
 * Four papers accepted to **ICLR** 2025.
 Checkout our work on steering [masked](https://arxiv.org/abs/2410.08134) and [continuous](https://arxiv.org/abs/2412.17762) diffusion and our work on flow matching in cells with greater realism in [CFGen](https://arxiv.org/abs/2407.11734) and transferrability in [Meta FM](https://arxiv.org/abs/2408.14608).
 * Join us at our workshop [Frontiers in Probabilistic Inference: Sampling meets Learning](https://sites.google.com/view/fpiworkshop/about) at ICLR 2025 in Singapore.
 * Presenting a tutorial on [Geometric Generative Models](https://sites.google.com/view/ggm-log-tutorial/home) with [Heli Ben-Hamu](https://helibenhamu.github.io/) and [Joey Bose](https://joeybose.github.io/) at the [**LoG**](https://logconference.org/) Conference 2024.